 It goes without saying, our tutor might need to tweak the contents and/or flow of the course to reflect the overall standard and objectives of the group.

-Beginner+ to low intermediate levels of acoustic, electric and bass guitarists
+High Beginner to low intermediate levels of acoustic, electric and bass guitarists

 The course caters for relative beginners up to struggling intermediate players.
 It’s probably not for raw beginners.